ABOUT WHAT WE SELL. Most of the weapons appearing on this site are keris. The correct way in

 Photographs are subject to the normal degree of colour variation found in any photographic process,

 and to variation in computer monitor adjustments.
+All photographs are taken using natural light, we do

 You can learn more about keris by going to:- Keris Information.